Stanmozolevskiy/Movie-Apes/README.md

 # To deploy run:

-I created a sustom script that is going to deploy the project to the git pages by running  ```npm run deploy ``` That script includes in itself the follotins steps:
+I created a сustom script that is going to deploy the project to the git pages by running  ```npm run deploy ``` That script includes in itself the follotins steps:

 1)ng build --prod --baseHref=https://stanmozolevskiy.github.io/Movie-Apes/